d3cline/airanch/README.md

 # AI Ranch

-A Django example project for authenticating many users to many AI endpoints via SSH.
+A Django example project for authenticating many users to many AI endpoints.
-Complete with UI, Django REST Framework, DaisyUI, Tailwind.css, Alpine.js, and all the fixin's to bootstrap your next AI startup.
+Complete with UI, Django REST Framework, DaisyUI, Tailwind.css, Alpine.js, all the fixin's to bootstrap your next AI startup.

 ## Key Features